GoldenretriverYT/CosmosTTF/README.md

 You can measure the width of a string using the `TTFManager.GetTTFWidth` method.
 It returns the width of the string in pixels.
 This width, as of right now, is without the left side bearing (kinda like DrawStringTTF does not respect LSB yet)

+## Manual usage

+If you prefer to leave TTFManager alone and do something different, you can use the `Font` class in the namespace `LunarLabs.Fonts`.

 # Some fonts are not working!
 How to fix?
 Whilst most TTF fonts work, a few dont.
 Additionally, italic fonts might look cut off a bit.